 MyPyramid for Kids 2 to 6 years old

 Includes descriptions and explanations of ratings and other information in Spanish and English

 National Child Care Information Center (NCCIC)

-NCCIC offers an array of information resources for early care and education providers.
-Providers can call the toll-free number and ask for an information specialist to ask specific questions or to be directed to resources for specific disabilities at 1-800-616-2242.
+NCCIC offers an array of information resources and for specific disabilities for early care and education providers.
+Toll-free number 1-800-616-2242.

 Oregon Council on Developmental Disabilities - Inclusive Child Care Program

 The Inclusive Child Care Program helps lower-income working families of children with disabilities, emotional/behavioral disorders or special health care needs.
 Services include a supplemental subsidy to help with higher-cost care.